COLA-Laboratory/PrismBO/docs/source/index.rst

 TRANSOPT: Transfer Optimization System for Bayesian Optimization Using Transfer Learning
 ========================================================================================
-TransOPT is an open-source software platform designed to facilitate the design, benchmarking, and application of transfer learning for Bayesian optimization (TLBO) algorithms through a modular, data-centric framework.
+PrismBO is an open-source software platform designed to facilitate the design, benchmarking, and application of transfer learning for Bayesian optimization (TLBO) algorithms through a modular, data-centric framework.

 .. raw:: html
    :file: home/guide.html